snowberryfield/printemps/contents/starter_guide.md

     -  The method `objective()` returns the objective function value of the final best solution.

 - __Methods for accessing the values of decision variables:__
     - The method `variables(name).value()` returns the value of the scalar (no-indexed) decision variable named `name` in the final best solution.
-The string `name` must correspond to the name given in the declaration; it also applies to expressions and constraints which are described below.
+The string `name` must correspond to the name given in the declaration.

     - The method `variables(name).values(n_1, ..., n_m)` returns the value of the component indexed by `n_1, ..., n_m` of the multi-dimensional indexed decision variable named `name` in the final best solution.